 -

-Managed Long Term Care (MLTC)-- Most adults who have both Medicaid AND Medicare are required to enroll in MLTC in order to obtain CDPAP,
+Managed Long Term Care (MLTC)-- Most adults who have both Medicaid AND Medicare are required to enroll in MLTC in order to obtain CDPAP.
+They are called DUal Eligibles).

 -

-There are some exceptions - excluded populations who may apply at local DSS (in OPWDD, hospice, etc.. see list at above link).
+There are some exceptions - excluded populations who may apply at local DSS (enrolled in OPWDD waiver, enrolled in home hospice, etc.. see list at above link).

 -

-The MLTC or managed care plan that determines eligibility for CDPAP - assessing the consumer's or their representative's ability to direct and managed their own care.
+People who enrolled in MLTC plans since May 2022 were assesed by the NY Independent Assessor (NYIAP).
+The MLTC plan used that assessment to authorize them for CDPAP services.
+Dual eligibles who are just entering the home care system must be assessed by NYIAP in order to enroll in an MLTC plan.
+They then ask the MLTC plan for CDPAP.
+The MLTC plan determines eligibility for CDPAP - assessing the consumer's or their representative's ability to direct and managed their own care.
 See Responsibilities of the Health Plan.
 It is not clear that MLTC plans (or mainstream MMC plans) are required to use the NYC Form M-13d or have been given other guidelines or directives on how to assess eligibility.
 Knowledge of the laws, regulations and directives governing CDPAP developed over many years is critical.
 For example, GIS 08-LTC-005 clarifies that the family member or other person directing care does not have to be present at all times in which skilled nursing tasks are administered by a CDPAP aide to a non-self-directing recipient of CDPAP.

 -